staltz/ppppp-db/protospec.md

   metadata: {
     dataHash: ContentHash | null // blake3 hash of the `content` object serialized
     dataSize: number // byte size (unsigned integer) of the `content` object serialized
-    identity: string | 'self' | null // blake3 hash of an identity tangle root msg, or the string 'self', or null
+    identity: string | 'self' | 'any' // blake3 hash of an identity tangle root msg, or the string 'self', or 'any'
     identityTips: Array<string> | null // list of blake3 hashes of identity tangle tips, or null
     tangles: {
       // for each tangle this msg belongs to, identified by the tangle's root